-Multicyclone separators are high-capacity designs intended to remove both liquids and solids from gas, air, or steam with a minimum pressure drop and a wide operating range.
-The basic design features an array of individual cyclone tubes fixed between two tubesheets.
+Multicyclone, Wringing and Helical separators are high-capacity designs intended to remove both liquids and solids from gas, air, or steam with a minimum pressure drop and a wide operating range.
+The basic design features an array of individual Cyclone-tubes or Helical Cyclone-Tubes fixed between two tubesheets.
 Gas entering the tube chamber centrifugally accelerated as it enters the individual tubes.
 The rapid spinning action throws the heavier solid and liquid contaminants outward against the inside of the cyclone housing, where they fall through the lower tubesheet into the dust/debris earea.
 The cleaned gas exits via a riser tube through the upper tubesheet to exit the vessel.

-Cyclones are one of the most utilized devices for solid–gas separation.
+Cyclones or Helical-Separators are one of the most utilized devices for solid–gas separation.
 It works by forcing the gaseous suspension to flow spirally (thus the name cyclone) within a confined space, so that the particles are expelled toward the walls of the vessel by centrifugal force.
-Once on the walls, the particles move downward, mainly by gravity, and are removed from the cyclone, whereas the gas spins out, usually upward.
+Once on the walls, the particles move downward, mainly by gravity, and are removed from the cyclones, Wringing or Helical separators, whereas the gas spins out, usually upward.